|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Soak 2 pounds salt cod in lukewarm water for two days, changing the water twice a day.
+Soak 2 pounds salt cod in lukewarm water for 2 days, changing the water twice a day.
 (After soaking, do not remove the skin and bones.)

 In a separate saucepan, cook the 1 pound potatoes with the skin on.
 When tender, but not mushy, remove potatoes and peel as soon as cool enough to handle.
 Cut potatoes into 1/4-inch slices or quarters and set aside.